 Here, the important thing to note is that power of attorney should not be considered as a transfer instrument of any title, right or interest in any property.

-What are the Disadvantages of buying property through a General Power of Attorney?There are more cons to the use of General Power of Attorney than pros as its issuance involves significant risks and uncertainties.
+There are more cons to the use of General Power of Attorney than pros as its issuance involves significant risks and uncertainties.

 A brief glimpse at the process involved for property acquisition in India:-

 A Non Resident Indian can buy any number of immovable properties in India except agricultural land/farm house/plantation property and its purchase payment has to be made via prescribed channels.